Algorithm Kit¶

 Explore the comprehensive collection of algorithm implementations organized by domain and application area.

-Family | Algorithms | Completion | Status |
+| Family | Algorithms | Completion | Status |

-Control Algorithms | H-Infinity Control, Sliding Mode Control, Robust Control, PID Control, Adaptive Control | 0% | Coming Soon |
+| Control Algorithms | Coming Soon | 0% | Coming Soon |

-Gaussian Process | Deep Gaussian Processes, Multi-Output Gaussian Processes, Sparse Gaussian Processes, GP Classification, GP Optimization, GP Regression | 0% | Coming Soon |
+| Gaussian Process | Coming Soon | 0% | Coming Soon |

-Hierarchical Reinforcement Learning | Hierarchical Q-Learning, Hierarchical Task Networks (HTNs), Option-Critic, Hierarchical Actor-Critic (HAC), Hierarchical Policy Gradient, Feudal Networks (FuN) | 0% | Coming Soon |
+| Hierarchical Reinforcement Learning | Coming Soon | 0% | Coming Soon |

-Model Predictive Control | Distributed MPC, Economic MPC, Robust MPC, Linear MPC, Nonlinear MPC, Model Predictive Control, Learning MPC | 0% | Coming Soon |
+| Model Predictive Control | Coming Soon | 0% | Coming Soon |

-Real-time Control | Real-Time PID, Real-Time Adaptive Control, Real-Time MPC, Real-Time Control | 0% | Coming Soon |
+| Real-time Control | Coming Soon | 0% | Coming Soon |

-Status legend: Code available · Coming Soon
+Status legend: Code available ยท Coming Soon

 Family Overviews¶